f5devcentral/f5-agility-labs-vdi/docs/lab3/content-lab3.rst

 #.
 Click on **Agility** to launch XenDesktop

 #.
-Click Open to launch the Citrix ICA client *(pop up box at bottom)*
+On the bottome pop-up, click Open to launch the Citrix ICA client

 #.
 Verify that desktop is functional

 #.
-In Citrix Agility desktop, click on Start and Logoff
+In Citrix Agility desktop, click on Start and Disconnect

 #.
-Logout of APM Webtop using the Logout button in the upper right
+Logout of APM Webtop using the *Logout* button in the upper right corner
-    corner

 #.
 Close the browser window